omkarmoghe/portable_expressions/README.md

 # Expressive

-A simple and flexible Ruby library to build and evaluate mathematical or other expressions.
+A simple and flexible pure Ruby library for building and evaluating expressions.

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add expressive
+  `bundle add expressive`

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install expressive
+  `gem install expressive`

 ## Usage